3phedra/bg3-coop-dialog-edits/README.md

    - [x] Opt in/out of randomized Dialog
 - [x] Enable dialog with grouped followers for the non-owner.
 - [x] Let specific characters make a claim to dialog ownership.
 (Semi-implemented via Opt-In feature)
-- [ ] Ask to defer important or special dialogs to another player
 - [ ] Check whether dialog target wants to talk to a particular player-controlled character
+  - [ ] If so, ask to defer important or special dialogs to another player
 - [ ] Hack the dialog system some more to function like in SWTOR.
+  - Unfortunately, ongoing dialogs don't happen within the scope of the Osiris script system, so this depends on the necessary hooks being mapped in bg3se.

 Larian pls.